 This course examines areas of the law in which social work and the legal system intertwine.
-Major emphasis is placed on the operation of the legal system in New Mexico and the Southwest and introduces students to critical principles, guidelines, reasoning strategies and legal concepts necessary to make informed ethical practice decisions.
+Major emphasis is placed on the operation of the legal system in New Mexico and the Southwest.
+The course introduces students to critical principles, guidelines, reasoning strategies and legal concepts necessary to make informed, effective practice decisions.

-534. Field Practicum II (3); Sp
+534. Field Practicum 2 (3); Sp

-This foundation practicum sequence is designed to help students apply foundation knowledge of social work skills, values and ethics in practice.
+This foundation practicum sequence is designed to help students apply foundation knowledge of social work skills, values and ethics to practice.
 By providing a series of supervised assignments and tasks, the practicum experience will expose students to a variety of social work roles.
 Students will apply generalist social work knowledge, skills and values to practice with individuals, couples, families, groups and communities.
-Co-requisite: SW 565 and SW 566.
+Co-requisite: SW 566.